hannibal002/SkyHanni/CONTRIBUTING.md

     - Define patterns using `RepoPattern.pattern(key, fallback)` with Kotlin delegation (`by`).
     - When a file contains more than one pattern, use `RepoPattern.group(prefix)` to group them under a shared key prefix.
     - Pattern variables should be named in the scheme `variableNamePattern`.
     - All repo patterns must be accompanied by a regex test.
-Add lines starting with `REGEX-TEST: ` in a KDoc comment above the pattern variable to provide test examples.
+Add lines starting with `@regexTest` in a KDoc comment above the pattern variable to provide test examples.
+    - Failing test cases can be added using `@regexFail`.
+    - If you need leading or trailing spaces, use `@regexTestWrapped` or `@regexFailWrapped` and double quote the test string.
     - Look at existing patterns in the codebase for reference.
 - Please use Regex instead of String comparison when it is likely Hypixel will change the message in the future.
 - Do not use `fixedRateTimer` when possible and instead use `SecondPassedEvent` to safely execute the repeating event on